xiexievpn/wins/README.md

-The win client of Xiexie VPN, you can use PyInstaller to package to a exe file:
+The win client of Xiexie VPN, you can use PyInstaller to make above code into a exe file:

 1. Install Python 3 environment, download and install directly from the official website https://www.python.org/downloads/, be sure to check "Add Python to PATH" during installation